weilyuwang/Deno-REST-API/README.md

 # Deno REST API

-> This is a simple REST API using Deno and Oak.
+> This is a REST API using Deno, Oak and PostgreSQL
-> No Database used for now - data is stored in memory

-## Run
+### Run (with Denon Dev Tool)

+- Make sure you have PostgreSQL server installed & started
+- Edit the "config.ts" file with your own PostgreSQL credentials

 ```
-deno run --allow-net server.ts
+denon start
 ```

-## Routes
+### Routes

 ```
 GET      /api/v1/products